kdbanman/macros/doc/gameroom/lowlevel.md

 2. Logging previous states

 Under the hood, though, each gameroom is a sequence of command turns.
-A gameroom is considered joined if a gameroom client connects to the /play/&lt;gameroom id&gt; and handshakes with the appropriate
+A gameroom is considered joined by a client if client is connected to the /play/&lt;gameroom id&gt; realtime channel, then handshakes with the appropriate

-    - previous gamestate hash
+    - session id
     - gamestate hash
     - command turn number

-A gameroom is initialized by a zeroth command turn that has no compliance requirement for previous gamestate hash.
+A gameroom is initialized by a zeroth command turn that has no compliance requirement for session IDs (anyone can join a game that hasn't started).

 Once the server has shipped off its command packet for a particular command turn of a gameroom, that turn is closed and a new one is opened.
 Errors or disconnections do not close a command turn, so they do not close a gameroom either.